-In March 2014, the Company made grants of 22,265, 15,118 and 10,995 restricted shares of Common Stock to Mr. Rosenfeld, Ms. Varela and Mr. Schmertz, respectively, for performance in the fiscal year ended December 31, 2013, each of which restricted stock awards vests in five equal annual installments.
-In addition, Mr. Sinha received a restricted stock award of 29,886 shares of Common Stock, which restricted stock award vests in three equal installments on each of December 15, 2014, December 15, 2015 and December 15, 2016, pursuant to his employment agreement, the terms of which were approved by the Compensation Committee.
+On March 11, 2015, the Company made grants of 25,326, 15,329 and 12,235 restricted shares of Common Stock to Mr. Rosenfeld, Ms. Varela and the Company's former Brand Director, Robert Schmertz, respectively, for performance in the fiscal year ended December 31, 2014, each of which restricted stock awards vests in five equal annual installments.
+Mr. Schmertz forfeited his stock award upon the resignation of his employment, which was effective June 4, 2015.
+In addition, on March 11, 2015, Messrs.
+Dharia and Sinha each received a restricted stock award of 5,506 shares of Common Stock for performance in the fiscal year ended December 31, 2014, which vests in four equal annual installments.
 Gallagher reviewed the individual grant values relative to market practice.
-All of the equity awards in the 2014 Fiscal Year were made under the 2006 Plan.
+All of the equity awards in the 2015 Fiscal Year were made under the 2006 Plan.